Bone-related hormones and bone turnover

 Availability of data per wave

-Table 1 shows the number of samples available, the lower limits of quantitation and mean values (SD) for biochemical parameters in blood and fasting urine.
+Table 1.
+Number of samples available, the lower limits of quantitation and mean values (SD) for biochemical parameters in blood and fasting urine.

-Table 2 shows the intra- and inter-assay coefficient of variation of OC.
+Table 2.
+Intra- and inter-assay coefficient of variation of OC.

 |level 2||> 1,7||3%||3,5||8%|